icicimov/blog/_posts/2017-4-12-Kubernetes-Cluster-in-AWS-with-Kops.md

 title: 'Kubernetes Cluster in AWS with Kops'
 categories:
   - Virtualization
-tags: [kubernetes, docker, containers]
+tags: [kubernetes, docker, containers, kops]
 date: 2017-4-12
 series: "Kubernetes Cluster in AWS"
 excerpt: "Kubernetes is a platform for deploying and managing containers.
 It is production-grade, open-source infrastructure for the deployment, scaling, management, and composition of application containers across clusters of hosts."
 ---
 {% include toc %}